Kivu Ebola epidemic

 The Kivu Ebola epidemic (Note: Ituri province was added to N. Kivu province, in terms of viral infection, when the first case of EVD was confirmed on 13 August.) was an outbreak of Ebola virus disease (EVD) mainly in eastern Democratic Republic of the Congo (DRC), and in other parts of Central Africa, from 2018 to 2020.
 Between 1 August 2018 and 25 June 2020 it resulted in 3,470 reported cases.
 The Kivu outbreak also affected Ituri Province, whose first case was confirmed on 13 August 2018.
-In November 2018, the outbreak became the biggest Ebola outbreak in the DRC's history, and had become the second-largest Ebola outbreak in recorded history worldwide, behind only the 2013–2016 Western Africa epidemic.
+In November 2018, the outbreak became the biggest Ebola outbreak in the DRC's history, and had become the second-largest Ebola outbreak in recorded history worldwide, behind only the 2013–2016 Western Africa epidemic, until 29 July 2026, when the 2026 Ebola epidemic surpassed it, making it the second-largest Ebola outbreak in the DRC and the third-largest Ebola outbreak in history.
 In June 2019, the virus reached Uganda, having infected a 5-year-old Congolese boy who entered Uganda with his family, but was contained.

 A military conflict in the region that had begun in January 2015 hindered treatment and prevention efforts.
 The World Health Organization (WHO) described the combination of military conflict and civilian distress as a potential "perfect storm" that could lead to a rapid worsening of the outbreak.
 In May 2019, the WHO reported that since January, 85 health workers had been wounded or killed in 42 attacks on health facilities.
 In some areas, aid organizations had to stop their work due to violence.
 Health workers also had to deal with misinformation spread by opposing politicians.